Mingw-w64

 Mingw-w64 is a free and open-source suite of development tools that generate Portable Executable (PE) binaries for Microsoft Windows.
 It was forked in 2005–2010 from MinGW (Minimalist GNU for Windows).

 Mingw-w64 includes a build of the GNU Compiler Collection (GCC) targeting the MinGW-w64 platform, GNU Binutils for Windows (assembler, linker, archive manager), a set of freely distributable Windows specific header files and static import libraries for the Windows API, a Windows-native version of the GNU Project's GNU Debugger, and miscellaneous utilities.

 Mingw-w64 can be run natively on Microsoft Windows, cross-hosted on Linux (or other Unix), or "cross-native" on MSYS2 or Cygwin.
 Mingw-w64 can generate 32-bit and 64-bit executables for x86 under the target names i686-w64-mingw32 and x86_64-w64-mingw32.

 History

-In 2005, Mingw-w64 was created by OneVision Software under cleanroom software engineering principles, since the original MinGW project was not prompt on updating its code base, including the inclusion of several key new APIs and also much needed 64-bit support.
-In 2008, OneVision then donated the code to Kai Tietz, one of its lead developers, under the condition that it remain open source.
+In 2005, after the original MinGW project was not prompt on updating its code base to include key new APIs and 64-bit support, OneVision Software began reverse-engineering the 64-bit Windows API by clean-room design.
+In 2008, OneVision donated the code to Kai Tietz, one of its lead developers, under the condition that it remain open source.
 It was first submitted to the original MinGW project, but refused under suspicion of using non-public or proprietary information.
-For many reasons, the lead developer and co-founder of the MinGW-w64 project, Kai Tietz, decided not to attempt further cooperation with MinGW.
+Tietz would later decide not to attempt further cooperation with MinGW.

 MinGW-w64 provides a more complete Win32 API implementation, including: